joey-qytyku/vgb-project/docs/Spec.md

 Partial register access is totally avoided as this causes the register to be renamed to something different from the expected destination, and there is a penalty.

 Reducing code size does not always improve performance.
 While cache efficiency may be improved, the instructions will run slower if the "bad" choices are made.
-JQx86 does not run on constrained environments.

 ## Security